 CEBU TO DUMAGUETE TRAVEL GUIDE

-Before anything else, please check out the Ceres schedule and fare to know which time you’d like to travel and how much it cost.
+Before anything else, please check out the Ceres schedule and fare above to know which time you’d like to travel and how much it cost.
 The trip will take around 5-6 hours depending on whether you traveled by day or night and if it’s a weekend or a weekday.

 Getting to the Cebu South Bus Terminal